rare-magma/guitos/README.md

 ### In case you have a backup/would like to import data from another source:

 1. Visit [guitos.app](https://guitos.app)
-2. Import previous data from single/multiple CSV files or a single JSON file.
+2. Import data from single/multiple CSV files or a single JSON file.
    Make sure they follow the required structure:

 ### CSV data model: